BingChingus/ButtonStreak/README.md

 # ButtonStreak
-every "button press" increases chance of failure by 1%, run indefinitely and record highest streak
+every iteration increases the chance of failure by 1% starting at 0%; prone to integer overflow